DHTMLX/docs-suite/docs/tree/api/tree_toggle_method.md

 @signature: {'toggle(id: string): void;'}

 @params:
-- id	string		the id of a tree item to toggle
+`id: string` - the id of a tree item to toggle

 @example:
 tree.toggle("history");